How to Tell Your Story in Crowdfunding

 Have Fun

 Although it’s a lot to take in, be sure to have fun and get creative with your story.
 Add creative headers and pictures that draw people in.
-Make the pitch exciting, engaging and encouraging for your supporters to feel inspired to contribute to making your project possible!
+Make the pitch exciting, engaging, and encouraging so that your supporters feel inspired to contribute to making your project possible!

 Examples